Find Your Ultimate Playground

 With its dramatic ocean-bluff setting overlooking a steel-blue sea, the coastal hamlet of Mendocino is an obvious magnet for artists, romantics, and lovers of anything wild and untamed.
 The closest thing to a New England village in California, Mendocino invites you to stroll past tidy saltbox cottages and perfectly manicured Victorians wrapped in roses and picket fences, their wind chimes tinkling in the breeze.

 This tucked-away seaside village wasn’t always so charmingly peaceful: during the height of the logging boom in the mid- to late-1800s, Mendocino was a thriving port filled with raucous hotels and saloons.
+Founded in the 1850s, the town was built largely by New England settlers, whose influence is still visible in the saltbox-style homes and tidy village layout overlooking the Pacific.
 When the timber industry declined in the 1930s, artisans and craftspeople moved in, and soon tourism became the main source of commerce.

 Wherever you go in Mendocino, you’re in fine company, surrounded by relentless waves, rocky sea stacks, flower-strewn bluff-tops, and sunsets that seem to go on forever.